Who 'threw away' Norrie's shoes before final?

 "Every day I left my shoes on top of the locker.
 I think someone, I don't know who it was, maybe someone from the cleaners or something last night, came through and they threw the three pairs of shoes that I had away," he told a news conference.

 "I looked all day.
 I had everyone looking.
-I don't know what the people have against the Brits with stealing the shoes,but I didn't manage to get them back.
+I don't know what the people have against the Brits with stealing the shoes, but I didn't manage to get them back.

 "Yeah, it was just difficult.
 Luckily, I didn't have a wedding ring attached [unlike Murray]," he added.